Ejaz Lakdawala

-In May 2004, he was arrested by the Royal Canadian Mounted Police in Ottawa, Ontario, Canada following an Interpol red corner notice for him.
+In May 2004, he was arrested by the Royal Canadian Mounted Police in Ottawa, Canada following an Interpol red corner notice for him.

 In the early morning of 9 January 2020 he was arrested by Mumbai Police.
-His arrest comes on the heels of his daughter Sonia Lakdawala alias Sonia Shaikh's arrest a fortnight ago at Mumbai International Airport, while she was trying to fly to Nepal on a forged passport.
+His arrest comes on the heels of his daughter Sonia Lakdawala alias Sonia Shaikh's arrest a fortnight ago at Chhatrapati Shivaji Maharaj International Airport, while she was trying to fly to Nepal on a forged passport.
 Ejaz is involved in more than 20 cases of extortion, attempted murder and rioting.

 In March 2024, he was sentenced to life imprisonment over a 1996 murder case.